 It’s no doubt that everyone loves Stardew Valley, but it’s true that you may feel bored with the time.
 I had the same experience after playing this game for 6 months.
-That’s why I thought to show you the perfect alternatives to Stardew Valley.
-After testing more than 60 games, selected these top 10 similar games and we personally tested all these games.
+That’s why I thought to show you the perfect alternatives to Stardew valley on steam.
+After testing more than 60 farming pc games Like Stardew Valley with more combat, selected these top best farming games for pc and mobile and we personally tested all these games.

 An RPG farming simulator similar to Stardew Valley or Harvest Moon with better graphics.
 Inhere, you play as a young builder to return to the luxurious post-apocalyptic city of Portia, to require over their past abandoned builder shack.
 It’s a builder handbook that holds the recipes to make many sorts of machinery and construction through Portia.

 Once you introduced yourself to a number of the townsfolk and put to figure building your first items.
 Pickaxe and Axe are the essential tools around the game.
 You’ll also form friendships with the various townsfolk, which may eventually blossom into a relationship with the assistance of some thoughtful gifts.
 There’s a variety of unique events and activities.
 You’ll participate in the remainder of the town like martial arts competitions that pit neighbors against a neighbor or spooky theme scavenger hunts.

 There are so many great features of this game.
 Like, there is a huge amount of loot available.
 It is easy to play, hard to master which has a nice amount of classes available.
 The graphics are really good and cartoonish.
 Also, many players can play with each other.
 So build your own portable house with a cornerstone.
 But the level system needs to be adjusted.PC